 If you own property in Victoria, a Section 173 Agreement places restrictions on what you can do with your land.

+One of the great joys of owning a property is that you can renovate, redecorate or rebuild it as you wish.
 But that doesn’t mean you can do anything you want with your property.
-There are restrictions on how you can develop it, the activities you can conduct on the land and a range of other issues, and it’s important to be aware of these before you purchase a property.
+There are restrictions on how you can develop it, the activities you can conduct on the land and a range of other issues.
+In Victoria, restrictions applying to a property are detailed under what is known as a Section 173 Agreement.
+It’s important to be aware of these before you purchase a property.

 What is a Section 173 Agreement?